-- Writers in this creative writing tutorial need to see their labor for the good of their peers’ writing as one of their main assignments and responsibilities for this course.
+Writers in this creative writing tutorial need to see their labor for the good of their peers’ writing as one of their main assignments and responsibilities for this course.
 Workshopping is a team effort, and everyone’s participation is necessary to realize our goals.

-- All writers must complete all assignments and bring them in as drafts on the workshopping days.
+All writers must complete all assignments and bring them in as drafts on the workshopping days.
 This means making 12 copies of the pieces students are working on, thus making student work available to all.

-- Students must all develop a “workshop” persona.
+Students must all develop a “workshop” persona.
 They must learn to open themselves to criticism, to avoid defensiveness, and to appreciate the critical suggestions of their peers.
 The way to improve is to hear useful constructive criticism, so this is a mandatory part of this tutorial’s community environment.
 Likewise, students must learn to make honest constructive comments.
 Learning to criticize with grace is an important part of human life.
 This is especially true for writers who hope to improve and to offer their expertise towards the improvement of others.

 This said, student writers need not take every piece of advice offered in the workshop.
 This is where your “gut level” assessment comes in.
 Sometimes your gut tells you not to make some of the changes most vigorously advocated by peers—and a lot of times your gut is right.
 When you’re sure, stick to your guns.

-- Finally, mutual improvement means that our little writers’ community needs to become and remain a very encouraging place.
+Finally, mutual improvement means that our little writers’ community needs to become and remain a very encouraging place.
 Saying hard things about how and why some stories fail should never eclipse our commitment to one another: to encourage fellow writers and to open doors rather than shut them.
 Writing is a wonderful and worthy avocation and should never be stifled or made odious through abusive or distasteful criticism.

-- Writing Fiction: A Guide to Narrative Craft by Burroway and Stuckey-French
+Writing Fiction: A Guide to Narrative Craft by Burroway and Stuckey-French

-- Bird by Bird by Anne Lamott
+Bird by Bird by Anne Lamott

-- Selected Short Stories of William Faulkner
+Selected Short Stories of William Faulkner

-- The Complete Short Stories of Ernest Hemingway
+The Nick Adam Stories by Ernest Hemingway